TheOpenBacteriaProject/Branding/README.md

 # Branding
 ![](https://raw.githubusercontent.com/TheOpenBacteriaProject/Branding/master/Documentation-Media/Document-Header.png)

-In this repository we are going to keep images, several designs and brand stuff for this project,
+In this repository we are going to keep images, several designs and brand stuff for this project.

 ## Folders